atek-cloud/atek.cloud/docs/manual/dev/architecture.md

 Atek starts itself with the following steps:

-- Loading a config file.
+1. Load the config file.
-- Start the host HTTP server, which includes the API gateway.
+2. Start the host HTTP server, which includes the API gateway.
-- Load "core services."
-These are hardcoded (currently the Hypercore daemon and ADB) but may be overridden in the config file.
+3. Load "core services."
+These are hardcoded (currently the Hypercore daemon, Atek DB, and Lonestar Web UI) but may be overridden in the config file.
-- Read additional config from the Server Database, an ADB database.
-If this does not yet exist, it will be created.
+4. Read additional config from the Server Database in Atek DB.
+If the Server Database does not yet exist, it will be created.
-- Load any user-installed services.
+5. Load any user-installed services.

 ### User accounts

 This system is still under active development.
 Atek must be a multi-user environment, as multiple users may share a hosting server (e.g. in home deployments).
-User IDs are automatically generated and opaque.
+User ID-keys are automatically generated and opaque.
 Users may have the "super user" flag set to get special privileges over the system, including the ability to view all logs, install/configure system-wide programs, and read/write all user data.

 Programs will likely need to be installed for individual users or for the entire system.
 As a consequence, a program may be installed multiple times (for each user) or once (for all users).
 Programs may be designed for a single user or multiple user installation, as is appropriate for the program.
 (For instance, the Hypercore service must be a multi-user program, while a personal website might be a single-user program.)